quindar/quindar-angular/readme.md

   ```

 ## Frontend Testing
-Testing of the frontend uses a shell script to automatically test the web page with multiple users.
+Frontend testing uses a shell script to automatically test the web page with multiple users.

-Frontend Testing is run using **frontendLoadTest.sh**.
+Frontend testing is run using **frontendLoadTest.sh**.
 * This script runs through a default of 50 users across three tabs on the webpage.
 * The tested tabs include:
   - Dashboard